EmileHbrt/Plm_comparaison/code/analyse/README.md

 - `<output_dir>`: The path of a folder in which to save the plot in png format and to save the xlsx.
 - `<col_list>` : The str separated by commas of columns that you want to keep in the xlsx output.
 The last two must be the result that you've need to compare.
 See an example in Plm_comparaison/example/README.md
 - `<cluster_number>` : The SeqCluster that you want to create a venn diagram of comparaison of the last two result in <col_list>
+- `<size_sequence>` : A str of the length maximal of sequences that will be saved (requirement : fasta file and treshold, we encoded that in filtered_size.py automatically

 The xlsx file will contain the following worksheets :
 - PLM_Subset